 Religious Education at Bransty

-• Provokes challenging questions about the meaning and purpose of life, beliefs, the self, issues of right and wrong, and what it means to be human.
-It develops pupils’ knowledge and understanding of Christianity, other principal religions, and religious traditions that examine these questions, fostering personal reflection and spiritual development
+- provoke challenging questions about the meaning and purpose of life, beliefs, the self, and issues of right and wrong, commitment and belonging.
+It develops pupils’ knowledge and understanding of Christianity, other principal religions, and religious traditions that examine these questions, fostering personal reflection and spiritual development.

-• Encourages pupils to explore their own beliefs (whether they are religious or non-religious), in the light of what they learn, as they examine issues of religious belief and faith and how these impact on personal, institutional and social ethics; and to express their responses.
-This also builds resilience to anti-democratic or extremist narratives
+- encourage pupils to explore their own beliefs (religious or non-religious), in the light of what they learn, as they examine issues of religious belief and faith and how these impact on personal, institutional and social ethics; and to express their responses.

-• Enables pupils to build their sense of identity and belonging, which helps them flourish within their communities and as citizens in a diverse society
+- enable pupils to build their sense of identity and belonging, which helps them flourish within their communities and as citizens in a diverse society.

-• Teaches pupils to develop respect for others, including people with different faiths and beliefs, and helps to challenge prejudice
+- teach pupils to develop respect for others, including people with different faiths and beliefs, and helps to challenge prejudice.